 Sec.
 7. An electing utility shall submit the following information:

-(1) A chart of accounts that:
+(1) A chart of accounts used by a utility that does not prescribe neither to the NARUC uniform system of accounts, nor the FERC uniform system of accounts shall:

-(A) details the types of charges incurred in specific subaccounts; and
+(A) detail the types of charges incurred in specific subaccounts,

 (B) describes the utility's format for: